 For many people, applying for financing can be one of the most troublesome aspects of buying a home, but it doesn't have to be.

-I'm very well-connected with a lot of mortgage lenders in Durham, and they've helped me recognize a few things that make the loan application process pretty simple.
+I'm pretty close to a lot of mortgage lenders in the Durham area, and they've helped me understand a few things that make the loan application process a snap.

-1 – Put together a list of questions about your loan program
+1 – Assemble a list of questions about your loan program

-Be sure you bring a list of questions if you find that you do not totally understand the advantages and disadvantages of all the various loan programs.
+If you find that you do not entirely comprehend the advantages and disadvantages of all the various loan programs, be sure you bring a list of questions with you.

 2 – Decide when you want to lock

-When you lock in an interest rate, it indicates that your mortgage lender keeps to the interest rates for the loan – normally at the time the loan application is presented.
+By locking in the rate, a mortgage lender is holding to the interest rates for the loan – commonly at the time the loan application is submitted.

-3 – Determine if you want to pay additional points to decrease your rate
+3 – Decide if you want to pay additional points to lower your interest rate

-Obtaining a loan requires a lot of paperwork, so you should take some time to get all your documents together.
-Click here to get a list of normal loan documentation.
+Getting a loan requires lots of paperwork, so you should take some time to get all your documents together.
+Click here for a list of normal loan documentation.